-Given the dense, carpet-like growth of coontail and muskgrass in most of our study plots, we believe that native plants will be able to help maintain current water clarity by mitigating nutrient release from lake sediment (Madsen et al. 2001, Scheffer 2004).
-These two species form a biological barrier over the sediment that provides excellent protection against sediment resuspension by wind and waves, and can reduce the release of nutrients from sediment to the water column.
+Given the dense, carpet-like growth of coontail and muskgrass in most of our study plots, it appears that if milfoil is controlled, native plants will be able to help maintain current water clarity by mitigating nutrient release from lake sediment (Madsen et al. 2001, Scheffer 2004).
+Coontail and muskgrass tend to form a biological barrier over the sediment that provides excellent protection against sediment resuspension by wind and waves, and can reduce the release of nutrients from sediment to the water column.
 In addition, coontail and muskgrass provide excellent habitat for insects and other invertebrates, as well as for small fish.
 Although the other plant taxa that colonized our study plots did not grow as densely as coontail or muskgrass, they did increase habitat diversity by providing vertical structure for larger fish.
-Despite the relatively low abundance of these vertical plant taxa in our plots, we observed that these taxa grew more densely in some areas of the lake.
+Despite the relatively low abundance of these vertical plant taxa in most of our our plots, we observed that these taxa grew more densely in some areas of the lake.
 In particular, Illinois pondweed covered a large area along the southwestern shoreline in an area treated with triclopyr in 2011.
 This suggests that the lake is capable of supporting higher densities of these vertical plants that provide needed habitat for larger fish.